-Legal entities and entrepreneurs incorporated in Serbia are required to maintain their books of account, to recognize and value assets and liabilities, income and expenses, and to present, submit and disclose financial statements in conformity the Law on Accounting.
-As a large legal entity, the Bank is required to apply International Financial Reporting Standards ("IFRS"), which as per the aforementioned law comprise the following: the Framework for the Preparation and Presentation of Financial Statements (the "Framework"), International Accounting Standards ("IAS"), International Financial Reporting Standards ("IFRS"), as well as the related interpretations issued by the International Financial Reporting Interpretations Committee ("IFRIC") and additional related interpretations issued by the International Accounting Standards Board ("IASB").
+Legal entities and entrepreneurs incorporated in Serbia are required to maintain their books of account, to recognize and value assets and liabilities, income and expenses, and to present, submit and disclose financial statements in conformity with the Law on Accounting.
+As a large legal entity, the Bank is required to apply International Financial Reporting Standards ("IFRS"), which as per the aforementioned law comprise the following: the Framework for the Preparation and Presentation of Financial Statements (the "Framework"), International Accounting Standards ("IAS"), International Financial Reporting Standards ("IFRS"), as well as the related interpretations issued by the International Reporting Interpretations Committee ("IFRIC") and additional related interpretations issued by the International Accounting Standards Board ("IASB").

-The Bank's financial statements (the "financial statements") are presented in the format prescribed under the Decision on the Forms and Contents of the Items in the Forms of the Financial Statements of Banks (Official Gazette of RS nos.
-101/2017, 38/2018 and 103/2018).
+The Bank's financial statements (the "financial statements") are presented in the format prescribed under the Decision on the Forms and Contents of the Items in the Forms of the Financial Statements of Banks (Official Gazette of RS no. 93/2020).

 The Bank separately prepares and presents its consolidated financial statements in accordance with the International Financial Reporting Standards.
 The Bank holds respective sole (100%) equity interests in the subsidiaries UniCredit Leasing d.o.o., Beograd and UniCredit Partner d.o.o., Beograd.
 In the accompanying unconsolidated financial statements the Bank's equity investments in subsidiaries are stated at cost.
-The Bank's consolidated financial statements for 2020 were issued on February 17, 2021.
+The Bank's consolidated financial statements for 2021 were issued on February 11, 2022.